Santa Barbara with Kids: 11 Top Things to Do

 Scarlet macaw at the Santa Barbara Zoo

-In a beautiful location on a hilltop overlooking the sea, Santa Barbara Zoo is hands-down the city's top kid-friendly attraction.
-For such a small town, the zoo boasts an impressive collection of critters, representing around 146 species, and the exhibits feature low barriers and expansive windows, so little ones can get up close to the animals.
+In a beautiful location on a hilltop overlooking the sea, Santa Barbara Zoo is hands down the area's top kid-friendly attraction.
+For such a small city, the zoo boasts an impressive collection of critters, representing around 146 species, and the exhibits feature low barriers and expansive windows, so little ones can get up close to the animals.

 Half a day is plenty of time to tour the zoo, and after visiting all the animals, many visitors like to pack a picnic lunch and relax amid the lush gardens.